 A major attraction in Pioneertown is Pappy and Harriet’s, a local indie bar where you get to experience entertainment in the Wild West.
 The bar is perfect for music lovers and has attracted artists from all over the world.
 Singers like Paul McCartney and the Arctic Monkeys have performed here.

 You get to dig into the diner’s famous Asada chili and enjoy some great live music.
-This spot is famous among many travelers and even earned the title as one of the Top Ten Hidden Gems in the country by Billboard Magazine.
+This spot is famous among many travelers and even earned the title of one of the Top Ten Hidden Gems in the country by Billboard Magazine, making it one of the more fun things to do when you visit Pioneertown.

 4. The Integratron